God of War III: God of War III Remastered

 God of War III Remastered is a remastered port of God of War III for the PlayStation 4 console.
 It was first released in North America on July 14, 2015, followed by Australia and mainland Europe on July 15, and the UK on July 17.
 Santa Monica's Creative Director Cory Barlog announced the remastered game in celebration of the God of War franchise's tenth anniversary.
 Ported by Wholesale Algorithms, the remastered version has full 1080p support targeted at 60 frames per second and features a photo mode, allowing players to edit their photos and share their favorite moments.
 All of the DLC that was released for God of War III is included with God of War III Remastered.
 By the end of its first week of release, God of War III Remastered was ninth in sales at retail in the UK.
 For the entire month of July 2015, the downloadable version was the seventh best-selling PlayStation 4 title from the PlayStation Store.
+By June 2023, the game had sold an estimated 4 million copies.